USA and the UK

-Eligible candidates must be transferred to work for the same employer in the U.S., or a parent, subsidiary or affiliate company.
+Eligible candidates must be transferred to work for the same employer in the United States or to a parent, subsidiary, or affiliate company.

-To be eligible, you must meet the following L-1 Visa requirements:
+To qualify for the L-1 visa, employees must meet the following requirements:

 - Your company must guarantee as a sponsor for your application

-- Both your local company and your organization in the U.S. must be linked by a qualifying relation
+- Both your local company and your organization in the U.S. must be linked by a qualifying organization

-- You must have worked for your corporation for a constant period of 12 months in the previous three years
+- The employee must have worked for their overseas company for a constant period of 12 months in the previous three years

 - You must be actively working with your employer in the U.S. and your home country as well

-- In the case of the L1A Visa, you must have supervisory responsibility for professional staff
+- In the case of the L-1A Visa, you must be working in an executive or managerial capacity

-Managers and executives (L-1A Visa) can initially stay in the U.S. for three years.
-You can be granted additional two-year extensions with a maximum of up to seven years.
+Those in an executive or managerial role (L-1A Visa) can initially stay in the United States for three years.
+If needed, they can apply for 2-year extensions with a maximum stay of up to seven years.

-Specialized Knowledge Staff (L-1B Visa) is first granted an authorized stay of three years.
-You can get an L1 Visa extension to a maximum of five years.
+Specialized Knowledge Staff (L-1B Visa) are granted an initial authorized stay of three years and can apply for a 2-year visa extension for a maximum stay of five years.

 Upon expiration of your maximum allowable period, you must go back to your home country at least for one year before you can apply for a new L or H Visa status.
 This applies regardless of the L1 subcategory you fall in.